Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/Help/DocFX/articles/palettes.md

 Now you need to alter the *KryptonManager* property called *GlobalPalette* so that the *KryptonPalette* component is used instead of one of the built in options.
 Figure 3 shows the property being altered at design time.

 ![*Figure 3 - KryptonManager GlobalPalette property*](images/PaletteCustom.png)

-   *Figure 3 - KryptonManager GlobalPalette property*
+   *Figure 3 - KryptonManager GlobalPalette property*-->

 Note that exporting a palette will only save values that are not the default.
 So if you have only changed a few values from the default then the exported XML